Blog / 3DS & SCA

 Why 3D Secure is not a silver bullet

 Although increased authentication is likely to reduce fraud, it’s not a perfect, all-in-one solution.
 Due to poor performance and issues around implementing 3D Secure 2, we strongly recommend merchants do not rely on 3D Secure to manage fraud alone.
-We are still seeing a significantly high fail rate on 3D Secure in some markets, however it looks like this is improving - stay tuned for an update to our 3D Secure performance tracking on our interactive map.
+We are still seeing a significantly high fail rate on 3D Secure in some markets, however it looks like this is improving - stay tuned for an update to our 3D Secure performance tracking on Ravelin's interactive map.

-Regardless of any benefits, 3D Secure still carries financial and increased risk of customer drop-out.
 Leading merchants will optimize transaction data from fraud tools and advanced authentication techniques to enable frictionless authentication whenever possible.
 It’s also important to monitor issuer behavior and avoid adding friction whenever possible to maximize acceptance rates.
-To learn more about how we do this, please get in touch!

 Related content